 Alexia is a Registered Psychotherapist (Qualifying) with the College of Registered Psychotherapists of Ontario (Registration # 008305) and an Associate Member of the Canadian Association for Marriage and Family Therapy (Registration #2017750).
 She joined CCO in May 2019 following completion of her M.A. in Counselling and Spirituality at St. Paul University.
 She has a passion for supporting the family, in whatever shape and form it takes.
 She believes that supporting parents as individuals, and in their couple-relationship is key to helping the family thrive.
 She, also, recognizes how hard these relationships at times can be.
 She has over 10 years of experience facilitating Marriage and Parenting courses, as well as experience in her past careers of finance and running her own catering business.

 Alexia works with individuals, couples and families who are looking for support with relationship concerns, stress, anxiety, depression, burnout, grief and anger.
-Alexia is currently undertaking Emotionally Focused Couple Therapy Training and Gottman Couple Therapy Training.
+Alexia is currently undertaking Emotionally Focused Couple Therapy Training and she has completed Level 2 Training in Gottman Method Couples Therapy.

 She holds a Social Service Worker diploma from Algonquin College, an Honours Bachelor of Arts in Human Relations and Spirituality and a Master of Arts in Counselling and Spirituality from Saint Paul University.
 She recently completed “Brainspotting” Phase 1 & 2, a brain-body based treatment used to process and release stored traumas underlying a wide range of emotional and physical problems, as well as Attachment Focused “Brainspotting” with children.
 She works with anxiety, depression, stress, grief, anger, low self-esteem, family of origin issues, relationship conflict, spiritual struggles, personality and mood disorders.